MomentaiChris26/nerdsparadise/README.md

 ![control flow chart](assets/chris-tri-T1A2-5-control-flow-diagram.jpeg)

 ## User Interaction and Experience

-Once the user installs the required dependencies, they can run the application using the following in terminal:
+Once the user installs the required dependencies, they can run the application using the following in the terminal:

-Firstly,they will go to the dist folder using the following command in terminal where the application is located:
+Firstly,they will go to the dist folder using the following command in the terminal where the application is located:
 ````
 $ cd dist
 ````